 The UK property market has been in a state of crisis for years, but with the reality of Brexit uncertainty in the market has only increased.

 The general trend of thinking is that when home prices fall, it’s prime time for first time home buyers to be window shopping for their dream home.
 However, it’s more of a double edged sword as home owners are also less likely to sell.
 Recent reports from financial and city authorities mention that property sales are falling as home owners pull out or place sales on hold.
+In situation like this, if you even consider selling your home you should first find expert who will be determining a selling price for your home.

 Over the last few years property prices in the UK have steadily increased, fuelling reports of a London ‘price bubble’.
 To afford a starter home or bachelor flat, first time home buyers reportedly need to earn an estimated £77,000 a year, drastically higher than the national average of approximately £26,000.